Scott-Borecki/scott-borecki/README.md

 When I'm not engineering, you can find me playing pinball in casual and competitive league settings, or hanging out with my wife and two cats.

-I'm currently seeking a full-time role as a back-end software developer.
-If you have an opportunity that might be a good fit or if you just want to talk software development, music, or pinball, feel free to give me a shout!
+I am currently seeking a full-time role as a back-end software developer.
+I have industry experience building websites and web applications.
+I specialize in Ruby on Rails and have professional experience working with Git, PostgreSQL, APIs, and agile workflows.
+Take a look at my work or get in touch!

 ## Technical Skills